thehonorguard/mkdocs/docs/basics.md

 #### Briefing

 All missions start with a briefing done by the mission-maker for either the Platoon and/or Squad-leaders or for everyone.<br>
 During such briefings, the mission-maker is expected to give information about the objective(s), assign assets, and give other mission critical information. (insert hyperlink to briefing information).

-After the briefing, platoon- and squad leader have an opportunity to ask any questions (unless stated otherwise).
+After the briefing, platoon and squad leaders have an opportunity to ask any questions (unless stated otherwise).

 ![Platoon structure](pltdiagram.jpg)

-### HQ
+### HQ (Mission maker)

-After briefing, the mission-maker remains on base and will act as the highest level of the chain of command.<br>
+After briefing, the mission maker remains on base and will act as the highest level of the chain of command.<br>
 HQ assigns objectives, provides (non human) support elements, handles all technical issues and also directs the enemy AI if necessary.

 ### Platoon element